Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.15/readme.md

 The following tests are to be developed:
 - getting a staff profile by name, email, or specialization.
+- if the parameter value does not exist, the result must be empty.
+- if the parameter name does not exist, the result will ignore it.
   - if something is invalid, exceptions should be thrown

 All Value Objects will be tested in Unitary Tests, to check if they fullfill their requirements.